- 1. Popular Movies+

 Jimmy is struggling with increasing pressure from the federal government and a rising Teamster Tony Pro.
 Frank agrees to work with Hoffa and become his bodyguard, spy, and an aide.
 Frank and Hoffa had such a deep bond of friendship that they shared a hotel bedroom and as the most powerful union boss stood in his pajamas, brushing his teeth, they both looked more like a happily married couple and less like troublemakers.
 Hoffa becomes close to Frank's family, especially his daughter Peggy.
 Peggy's silence cuts Frank to the core as she seems distanced with him.

-Frank's journey as a hitman is also contextualized by the political events of that era, including the Bay of Pigs fiasco, the election of John F. Kennedy, the Cuban missile crisis, hunting of Hoffa by Robert Kennedy, John F. Kennedy's assassination and Watergate.
+Frank's journey as a hitman is also contextualized by the political events of that era, including the Bay of Pigs fiasco, the election of John F. Kennedy, the Cuban missile crisis, the hunting of Hoffa by Robert Kennedy, John F. Kennedy's assassination, and Watergate.
 Hoffa was arrested and was found guilty for jury tampering in 1964.
 Meanwhile, Frank also transported arms to the CIA and played his role in the cataclysm coded "Dallas" in 1963.

-Frank "Fitz" Fitzsimmons, worked as a replacement for Hoffa during his imprisonment, but soon he starts giving an interest-free loan to the mafias and overspending the pension fund of the labor union.
+Frank "Fitz" Fitzsimmons worked as a replacement for Hoffa during his imprisonment, but soon he starts giving an interest-free loan to the mafias and overspending the pension fund of the labor union.
 While Hoffa's relationship also deteriorated beyond repair with Tony Pro, who was imprisoned for extortion.

 President Richard Nixon in 1971 reduce the sentence of Hoffa and forbids him from taking part in any Teamster activities till 1980.